 ProQuest Information and Learning (PQIL)

 As a master’s or doctoral candidate, you will be asked to complete a publishing agreement with PQIL.
-You will also be given the option to apply for copyright, but it is not required.
-If you would like to copyright your dissertation, please see the copyright and publication option on the ETD website.
+You will also be given the option to register for copyright, but it is not required.
+If you would like to register copyright, please see the copyright and publication option on the ETD website.

 Public Access and Embargo

 As the University of California is a public university, our scholarly activity is subsidized by the tax paying public.
 Thus, our scholarly efforts must be available to the public.
-After filing, your dissertation or thesis becomes a public document, one that may be searchable on the web (this will soon be the case).
+After filing, your dissertation or thesis becomes a public document, one that may be searchable on the web.
 If your dissertation or thesis contains material that you will want to publish elsewhere before it is released to the public, you can request an embargo for a limited period of time (typically six months, one year, or two years).
 You should consult with your major professor or other mentors on this question.

 For additional information, view the University of California Open Access Policies page.